Why Do Metrics Matter?

 Last, combine these things.
 Are social users bouncing immediately?
 If so, maybe you should promote something else.
 Do users from one source or another spend longer time on a page?
 If so, is that a good thing?

 Note that when you evaluate the success of different web pages (or even different websites), it’s important to keep the different goals in mind.
-For instance, on our student story site, Journeys, time spent on the page matters a great deal.
+For instance, on our blog, time spent on the page matters a great deal.
 We do not expect the site to generate as much traffic as some other sites, but we want users to engage and connect with the content.
-Thus, time spent on the site should be key to evaluating one story against another.
+Thus, time spent on the site should be key to evaluating one post against another.